Fall22-MA615/MidtermProject/README.md

 # MidtermProject
-This midterm project for MA615 is for cleaning the data and find out the meaningful information from it.
+This midterm project for MA615 contains process of cleaning the data and find out the meaningful information from it.